The Bankrate promise

 REITs offer several advantages to investors, from their attractive record of long-term growth to their hefty dividends, and they remain a favorite among investors looking for income.

-“Nearly all investors would benefit by exposure to REITs,” says Morris Armstong, financial strategist and founder of Morris Armstrong EA, LLC in Cheshire, Connecticut.
+“Nearly all investors would benefit by exposure to REITs,” says Morris Armstrong, financial strategist and founder of Morris Armstrong EA, LLC in Cheshire, Connecticut.

 But like all investments, REITs present certain drawbacks, too.
 Here are the major advantages and disadvantages of this asset class.